PrivSec-dev/privsec.dev/content/posts/qubes/Firewalling with MirageOS on Qubes OS.md

 ### Building Mirage-Firewall Yourself

+First, you need an AppVm/DispVM with Docker installed to build the Mirage kernel.
+Fedora works well enough for this purpose.

-First, you need to make sure that you have Docker installed on your system.
-Then, run the following commands:
+Once you have an AppVM/DispVM to build it in, run the following commands:

 ```bash
 git clone https://github.com/palainp/qubes-mirage-firewall/